 An Evening of Zimmerli and Bruch at National Sawdust.
-New Asia Society is presenting an evening of works by Bruch and Zimmerli on August 27 at 4PM.
+New Asia Society is presenting works by Max Bruch and Patrick Zimmerli, on August 27 at 4PM.
 Included on the program, which features Violist Andy Lin, pianist Kelly Lin, and clarinetist Yu-ting Cheng, will be the world premiere of Zimmerli’s Clarinet Sonata.

-INT/TER\SECT Festival soon to be announced.
+INT/TER\SECT Festival 2017 is almost here!
 This year’s IN/TER\SECT Festival at Bryant Park will take place on August 4-5, and will feature the work of two composers whose breadth transcends classical and jazz music– Billy Childs and Derek Bermel.
-More details to be announced very soon.
+Also featured will be Manuel Valera, Triton Brass, Glenn Valeski, City of Tomorrow, Helen Sung, Metropolis Ensemble, Manhattan Chamber Players, Ashley Jackson, and much more!

 Sappho Songs at INT/TER\SECT.
 This year’sIN/TER\SECT Festival at Bryant Park will feature the Sappho songs.
 Zimmerli returns for the 3rd time to his cycle on lyrics by the renowned Greek poetess, whose fragments continue to beguile and intrigue.
 The cycle, containing 23 short songs, is a meditation on Desire in all its forms, experienced over the course of a lifetime.
 The 2013 version was premiered at London’s Wigmore Hall; for this year’s performance longtime collaborator Satoshi Takeishi will be added to the original lineup of singer Luciana Souza, pianist Gary Versace, and Zimmerli on saxophone.

 Alan Seeger: Instrument of Destiny premieres.
 After a week of strenuous rehearsals, the Alan Seeger Oratorio was premiered at the Church of the Invalides on June 7, to an audience including high brass of the French Army.
-The 90-minute work, which celebrates the life of poet Alan Seeger, was paid without pause to the attentive and appreciative crowd.
-We’re looking forward to our next performance in Reims in July; many others are in the works for the future concert seasons.
+The 90-minute work, which celebrates the life of poet Alan Seeger, was played without pause to the attentive and appreciative crowd.

 Alan Seeger: Instrument of Destiny to be premiered at the Invalides.
 Zimmerli is at work on a cross-cultural, classical/jazz Oratorio celebrating French-American amity.
 The evening-length work, to premiere at the Church of the Invalides on June 7, celebrates the work of poet Alan Seeger, who died in the Great War, on July 4, 1916.
 It will feature the French Choir Mikrocosmos, as well as tenor soloist Scott Emerson, sinuous young French jazz pianist Thomas Enhco, and first percussionist of the Paris Opera J-B Leclere.